-Be rest assured that with regular pelvic floor exercises, you can strengthen the muscles around your vagina and bladder - which can help with everything from incontinence to your sex life.
+Be rest assured that with regular pelvic floor exercises, you can speed up your postnatal recovery and strengthen the muscles around your vagina and bladder - which can help with everything from incontinence and bladder control to your sex life.

 Pelvic floor exercises have also been proven to reduce symptoms of prolapse.

 We all know that pelvic floor exercises themselves can be boring, so that's why it's worth investing in a trainer.

 As well as ensuring you're doing the the exercises correctly and efficiently, some pelvic floor toners can even make it *whispers* fun.

 Pelvic floor training is, essentially, performing vaginal exercises to strengthen your pelvic floor muscles (the muscles you use to wee).
 These muscles support the uterus, bladder, small intestine, and rectum.

 With time, and especially with pregnancy and vaginal birth, these muscles can start to weaken and you may start to suffer from pelvic floor problems such as pelvic organ prolapse (POP).
 POP could also be genetic.
 A prolapsed pelvic floor can make everyday life, and even sex, uncomfortable.

 Pelvic floor muscle training involves relaxing and tightening the muscles that control urine flow – the Kegel muscles.